 Dental hygienists should work well with others and must have good manual dexterity to work in patients' mouths.
 High school students interested in becoming a dental hygienist should take courses in biology chemistry, and mathematics.

-Median annual wages of dental hygienists were $62,250 in 2010.
+National median annual wages of dental hygienists were $72,330 in 2015.
 Dental hygienists earn salaries that compare to other health care professionals.
 However, earnings vary by geographic location, employment setting, and years of experience.
 Dental hygienists may be paid on an hourly, daily, salary, or commission basis. http://stats.bls.gov/ooh/healthcare/dental-hygienists.htm

 Benefits vary substantially by practice setting and may be contingent upon full-time employment.
 According to a 2009 survey conducted by the American Dental Hygienist Association, about half of all hygienists reported receiving some form of employment benefits.
 Of those receiving benefits, paid vacation, sick leave, and retirement plans were the most common.

 515 N Washington Sq.

 Through the expertise of dedicated student dental hygienists, licensed dental hygiene faculty and clinic dentists, the Lansing Community College Dental Hygiene Clinic serves hundreds of people each year.

 - Dental Health Instruction

 - Oral Health Screenings

 $25.00 - Also, all in-district High School and College Level Students